 Talk with your health care provider before using pain medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.
-Do not take more than the amount recommended on the bottle or by your health care provider.
+DO NOT take more than the amount recommended on the bottle or by your provider.

 Your doctor may recommend exercises to help stretch and strengthen your hip flexors.
-While resting the area, you may want to do exercises that don't strain your hip flexors, such as swimming.
+While resting the area, you may want to do exercises that do not strain your hip flexors, such as swimming.

 For a severe strain, you may want to see a physical therapist (PT).
 The therapist will work with you to:

-- Stretch and strengthen your hip flexor muscles and other muscles that surround and support.
+- Stretch and strengthen your hip flexor muscles and other muscles that surround and support that area.

-- Guide you in increasing your activity level so you may return to your former activities.
+- Guide you in increasing your activity level so you can return to your former activities.

-Call your doctor if you don't feel better in a few weeks with treatment.
+Call your health care provider if you do not feel better in a few weeks with treatment.